YOLO-NAS-Bench: A Surrogate Benchmark with Self-Evolving Predictors for YOLO Architecture Search: Method

 \paragraph{Search Space Design.} We design a comprehensive search space that covers both the backbone and the neck of YOLO-style detectors, while keeping the detection head fixed.
 The space is parameterized along three dimensions:

-\begin{itemize} \item \textbf{Channel width:} Each of the four backbone stages (P2--P5) has an independently selectable channel count.
+\begin{itemize} \item \textbf{Channel width:} Each of the four backbone stages (S2--S5) has an independently selectable channel count.
 The candidate sets grow with the stage depth to reflect the natural widening of feature hierarchies in modern detectors. \item \textbf{Block depth:} The number of repeated blocks within each stage is searchable, controlling the representation capacity at each resolution level. \item \textbf{Operator type:} This dimension subsumes both the \emph{feature-extraction} module in each stage and the \emph{downsampling} operator between stages.
-Feature-extraction candidates include C2f~\cite{yolov8_ultralytics}, C3k2 and C2PSA~\cite{yolo11_ultralytics}, and C2fCIB~\cite{wang2024yolov10}---the core building blocks employed across YOLOv8 through YOLO12---spanning a spectrum from lightweight convolutions (C2f) to efficient re-parameterized blocks (C3k2, C2fCIB) and attention-augmented modules (C2PSA).
-Downsampling candidates include standard Conv and the stride-channel-decoupled SCDown~\cite{wang2024yolov10}.
+Feature-extraction candidates include C2f~\cite{yolov8_ultralytics}, C3k2~\cite{yolo11_ultralytics}, C2fCIB~\cite{wang2024yolov10}, and A2C2f~\cite{tian2025yolov12}---the core building blocks employed across YOLOv8 through YOLO12---spanning a spectrum from lightweight convolutions (C2f) to efficient re-parameterized blocks (C3k2, C2fCIB) and attention-augmented modules (A2C2f).
+Downsampling candidates include standard Conv and the stride-channel-decoupled SCDown~\cite{wang2024yolov10}. \end{itemize}

-In the backbone, the operator palette widens progressively: P2/P3 stages choose between \{C2f, C3k2\}, P4 adds C2fCIB, and P5 further includes C2PSA, reflecting the increasing complexity budget at lower resolutions.
+In the backbone, the operator palette widens progressively: S2/S3 stages choose between \{C2f, C3k2\}, S4 adds C2fCIB, and S5 further includes A2C2f, reflecting the increasing complexity budget at lower resolutions.
 In the neck, channel width and depth are fixed to avoid excessive growth of the search space; only the operator type is searchable.
-Feature blocks N1--N4 share a single global choice from \{C2f, C3k2, C2fCIB\}, and the two downsample blocks D1--D2 share a single choice from \{Conv, SCDown\}.
-Upsample layers use fixed \texttt{nn.Upsample} throughout the YOLO family and are not searchable. \end{itemize}
+Feature blocks N1--N4 share a single global choice from \{C2f, C3k2, C2fCIB, A2C2f\}, and the two downsample blocks D1--D2 share a single choice from \{Conv, SCDown\}.
+Upsample layers use fixed \texttt{nn.Upsample} throughout the YOLO family and are not searchable.

 \cref{tab:search-space} shows the full search space specification.
 The combinatorial product of all dimensions yields an architecture space on the order of millions of unique configurations, providing a rich landscape for NAS algorithm evaluation.